tuxedoar/ldap-attributes-selector/README.md

 The rest of them, are optional!.

-Note that whenever an entry doesn't have any of the provided LDAP attributes, a "NULL" string, will be printed!.
+Note that whenever an entry doesn't have any of the provided LDAP attributes, nothing will be printed!.

 ### Examples
 In the following example, an encrypted LDAP query (note the `ldaps://` when specifying the LDAP server) is made, and the attributes `name`, `mail` and `ipPhone` are retrieved.
 In addition, the search base used is `objectClass=person` and a maximum of 50 entries will be printed!: